resolve109/study-aws-sa/aws-study-guide.md

  - Lambda function queries databases for appropriate cost center information
  - Enables automatic tagging based on user who created the resource
  - Provides proactive and dynamic approach to resource tagging

+## Big Data Processing
+- **Amazon EMR (Elastic MapReduce)**:
+ - Industry-leading cloud big data platform for processing vast amounts of data
+ - Supports open source tools like Apache Spark, Apache Hive, Apache Flink
+ - Cluster configuration options for cost-optimization:
+   - **Transient clusters**: Terminated after completing tasks, most cost-effective for workloads with known duration
+   - **Long-running clusters**: Stay active continuously, less efficient for workloads with specific durations
+   - **Primary node and core nodes on On-Demand Instances**: Ensures reliability for critical parts of the workload
+   - **Task nodes on Spot Instances**: Cost-effective for compute-intensive portions of workload that can tolerate interruptions

+## Updates Made

+Added information about Amazon FSx for Lustre based on image 4, including its use cases for high-performance computing, deployment types (scratch vs. persistent), and performance characteristics.

+Added detailed information about Amazon EBS volume types based on images 2 and 3, including the benefits of General Purpose SSD (gp3) for provisioning IOPS independently of storage capacity, and comparisons with gp2, io1, and magnetic volumes.

+Added a new section on Amazon EMR (Elastic MapReduce) based on image 1, detailing cluster configuration options for cost optimization including transient vs. long-running clusters and strategic use of On-Demand vs. Spot Instances for different node types.